aeternity/aeternity/docs/release-notes/next/recent-gas-prices-min-relay-gas-price.md

   settable as `AE__HTTP__GAS_PRICE__REPORTING_UTILIZATION_OVERRIDE`): the utilization percentage reported alongside a raised price floor. `0` reports utilization as observed.

-* **A window with no observed price is exempt from both.** `recent-gas-prices` reports `0` for a window no micro block fell inside — that is "no data", not a cheap chain — and such a window passes through untouched in both fields.
+* **A window with no observed price is floored too.** `recent-gas-prices` reports `0` for a window no micro block fell inside.
+With a floor configured, that window advertises the floor and the configured `reporting_utilization_override` alongside it, rather than a `0` a client reads as a free chain — a quiet chain is precisely when the floor matters.

 * Both are **off by default** — `min_relay_gas_price` is disabled when absent or `0`, and `reporting_utilization_override` defaults to `0` — so an existing node behaves exactly as before.